Date: April 2019

 While doing user research, it is important to understand the app ecosystem.
 If any clinical charting or prescription is to be recommended, a medical practitioner must be involved in functionality and feature testing to create a reliable solution.
 This, in turn, will enable the doctors to make informed decisions based on the patient’s recent medical history.
 Hence, accuracy in healthcare-based apps should be of utmost importance, as a user is dependent on the results.

 The user stores health vitals on the app, which are sensitive personal information and cannot be misused in any form.
 Hence, this should align with the anticipated draft Data Protection Bill 2018, which mandates companies to store users’ data held by local and global firms within India and be processed within the country only.
 To enable this, the app should have relevant cybersecurity systems in place to tackle any privacy threats.

 Approvals from governing bodies

 The app should also follow the required compliances of the local and international medical and legal bodies.
-For example - a fitness assistant app will not require an FDA but the same used for clinical testing would require passing some compliances.
-Or if the app is interpreting data and complex information to start critical actions, it would require legal compliances.
-It should also be in sync with the standards proposed in the Digital Information Security in Healthcare Act (DISHA) which seeks to create regulatory authorities, both at Centre and state government level.
+For example - a fitness assistant app will not require an FDA, but the same used for clinical testing would require passing some compliances.
+Or, if the app is interpreting data and complex information to start critical actions, it would require legal compliances.
+It should also be in sync with the standards proposed in the Digital Information Security in Healthcare Act (DISHA) which seeks to create regulatory authorities, both at the Centre and state government level.
 While it would require certain modifications in the app, complying effectively with the law of the land will help in its faster proliferation and adoption.